 What is USAv3?

-USAv3 is a peaceful, digital, democratic movement to create a new Constitution for the 21st century, bringing about the third iteration of our Union.
-Our goal is to organize and livestream a Constitutional Convention.
-We want leading experts and the American People to work together to design a new system of government capable of handling this era’s challenges: technological disruption, ecological crisis, economic inequality, and cultural division, among others.
+USAv3 is a peaceful, digital movement to create a new Constitution for the 21st century for the American People and bring about the third iteration of our Union.
+Our goal is to organize and livestream a Constitutional Convention, enabling leading experts and the American People to work together to design a new system of government capable of handling this era’s challenges: technological disruption, ecological crisis, economic inequality, and cultural division, among others.

 Why do we need a new Constitution?